jbowdre/runtimeterror/content/posts/building-proxmox-templates-packer/index.md

 - and some **Packer content** for actually building the templates.

 ### Proxmox Setup
-The only configuration I did on the Proxmox side of things was to [create a user account](https://pve.proxmox.com/pve-docs/chapter-pveum.html#pveum_users) that Packer could use.
+The only configuration I did on the Proxmox side was to [create a user account](https://pve.proxmox.com/pve-docs/chapter-pveum.html#pveum_users) that Packer could use.
 I called it `packer` but didn't set a password for it.
 Instead, I set up an [API token](https://pve.proxmox.com/pve-docs/chapter-pveum.html#pveum_tokens) for that account, making sure to **uncheck** the "Privilege Separation" box so that the token would inherit the same permissions as the user itself.

 ![Creating an API token](proxmox-token.png)

-To use the token, I needed the ID (in the form `USERNAME@REALM!TOKENNAME`) and the UUID-looking secret, which is only displayed once so I made sure to record it in a safe place.
+To use the token, I needed the ID (in the form `USERNAME@REALM!TOKENNAME`) and the UUID-looking secret, which is only displayed once, so I made sure to record it in a safe place.

 Speaking of privileges, the [Proxmox ISO integration documentation](https://developer.hashicorp.com/packer/integrations/hashicorp/proxmox/latest/components/builder/iso) doesn't offer any details on the minimum required permissions, and none of my attempts worked until I eventually assigned the Administrator role to the `packer` user.
-(I plan on doing more testing to narrow the scope a bit before running this in production, but this will do for my homelab purposes.)
+I plan on doing more testing to narrow the scope before running this in production, but this will do for my homelab purposes.

-Otherwise I just needed to figure out the details like which network bridge, ISO storage, and VM storage the Packer-built VMs should use.
+Otherwise, I just needed to figure out the details like which network bridge, ISO storage, and VM storage the Packer-built VMs should use.

 ### Vault Configuration
-I use [Vault](https://github.com/hashicorp/vault) to hold the configuration details for the template builds - not just traditional secrets like usernames and passwords, but basically *every environment-specific setting* as well.
-This approach lets others use my Packer code without having to change much (if any) of it; every value that I expect to change between environments is retrieved from Vault at run time.
+I use [Vault](https://github.com/hashicorp/vault) to hold the configuration details for the template builds - not just traditional secrets like usernames and passwords, but basically every environment-specific setting as well.
+This approach lets others use my Packer code without having to change much (if any) of it; every value that I expect to change between environments is retrieved from Vault at runtime.

 Because this is just a homelab, I'm using [Vault in Docker](https://hub.docker.com/r/hashicorp/vault), and I'm making it available within my tailnet with [Tailscale Serve](/tailscale-serve-docker-compose-sidecar/) using the following `docker-compose.yaml`